factmata/slate-api-documentation/source/index.html.md

 Sexism - this model is sensitive to occurrence of slurs and words related to sexist abuse, e.g. ‘rape’.
 The model however does not distinguish between text expressing sexist intent and text reporting sexist views.
 As a result, the latter can get incorrectly classified as sexist.

-Racism - this model works best on detecting islamophobia and antisemitism.
+Racism - this model works best on detecting Islamophobia and Antisemitism.
 Other groups are less well represented and false negatives can occur.

 Toxicity - this algorithm is sensitie to offensive terms.
 Without enough context, polysemous words which have both offensive and non-offensive meaning, can lead to false positives and negatives.